myitsolutionspg/rooms-roomlists-migration/README.md

 ## Usage example

 ### 1. Export rooms and room lists (on-prem)
-Run from the Exchange Management Shell on an Exchange 2016 server:
+Run from the Exchange Management Shell on an Exchange 2016 or 2019 server:

 ```powershell
 cd ".\Rooms-RoomLists\1-Scripts" `